ghqor25/aws-cdk-custom-build-deploy-static-website/README.md

-Build              | build project of input source PreDeploy          | empty S3 bucket before deploy Deploy             | deploy the build output to S3 Invalidation       | (optional) If you are using Cloudfront, cache invalidation will be done
+Build              | build project of input source PreDeploy          | empty S3 bucket before deploy Deploy             | deploy the build output to S3 Invalidation       | (optional) If you are using Cloudfront, cache invalidation will be done.

 ```typescript